kylejoseph46/LoveProbabilityCalculator/README.md

-Implemented an interface that dynamically displays the love probability for two people Utilized Axios to retrieve and parse data from the Love Calculator API and send the data to the frontend Leveraged react router to create a SPA experience, allowing for a seamless user experience without page reloads Maintained the backend using Express to communicate with the frontend and obtain the URL parameters.
+Implemented an interface that dynamically displays the love probability for two people.
+Utilized Axios to retrieve and parse data from the Love Calculator API and send the data to the frontend.
+Leveraged react router to create a SPA experience, allowing for a seamless user experience without page reloads.
+Maintained the backend using Express to communicate with the frontend and obtain the URL parameters.